This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Hoop Size Compatibility

-- Use size conversion tools.
+- Use size conversion tools for metric-to-inch calculations

 Hoop Size Measurements